-The Lotus Exige and Elise two-seaters are no longer offered in the U.S., leaving the mid-engine Evora as the only Lotus for the 2012 model year.
-In contrast to the high-revving four-cylinder engines used in the Elise, the Evora has a Toyota 3.5-liter V-6.
+The mid-engine Evora is the only Lotus road car available in the U.S. for the 2013 model year.
+In contrast to the high-revving four-cylinder engines used in the automaker's Elise, the Evora has a 3.5-liter V-6.
 Larger, heavier and more expensive than the Elise, the Evora roughly competes in price and performance with the Porsche 911.
 The Evora is Lotus' first modern attempt at a daily driver, with options such as a two-passenger backseat and a navigation system.

 - Standard 18-inch wheels in front; 19-inch wheels in back